 There are two ways to tell if your dryer lint trap has wax build-up on it.
 Hold the screen up to a light.
 Any opaque areas are filled with wax.
 Likewise, you can hold the screen under running water.
 If the water pools, you need to clean your dryer lint trap with soap and water to remove the residue.

-In this video, Tiger Tom demonstrates how to clean the dryer lint trap.
+In this video, Tiger Tom demonstrates how to clean dryer lint traps in about 5 minutes.